geoscixyz/em/content/geophysical_surveys/dcr/index.rst

 :ref:`Data<dcr_data>` are acquired at the surface by measuring the potential difference between two electrodes.
-The measured voltage depends upon the positions of the current and potential electrodes with respect to the target as well as on the earth’s conductivity.
+The measured voltage depends upon the positions of the current and potential electrodes with respect to the target as well as the earth's conductivity.
 Obtaining information about the spatial distribution of conductivity requires many measurements at different locations and electrode configurations.
 A generic :ref:`dipole-dipole<dcr_survey_design>` survey involving two current and two potential electrodes is shown in